campuspress/calendar-plus/README.md

 [Calendar+](https://campuspress.com/accessible-wordpress-calendar-plugin/) is a WordPress calendar and events plugin developed by the team at [CampusPress](https://campuspress.com).

 Calendar+ is specifically developed to be friendly for visitors using screen-readers and other assistive technologies.
-Calendar owners can import events from iCal and Google Calendar feeds and choose form multiple display options.
+Calendar owners can import events from iCal and Google Calendar feeds and choose from multiple display options.

 Site visitors can easily add events to their own Google Calendar, Outlook, or download an ical file.